BeepIsla/fake-stattrak/README.md

 ## Event Type

-An event type tells Steam what statistic on a weapon you want to modify, this important because some items have multiple different counters.
+An event type tells Steam what statistic on a weapon you want to modify, this is important because some items have multiple different counters.
 Here is a list of all event types I am aware of and their meaning **(Last Updated: 9th March 2020)**

-*Note: Some my not work due to them being only counted on official servers, one example is the MVP counter on music kits.*
+**Note:** Some my not work due to them being only counted on official servers, one example is the MVP counter on music kits.
+I have attempted to automate everything, including splitting StatTrak increases, and detecting "Official Server Only" event types.
+This is not perfect so some may not work.

 <details>
 <summary>Counter-Strike: Global Offensive</summary>